Last modified on November 19th, 2024 at 9:09 am

 How is LFG collected?

 Landfill gas is extracted from the decomposing area by using vacuums or blowers, tanks, flanges, and pipeline systems similar to what we see in the oil and gas industry.
 This equipment can be prone to gas leaks and needs to be consistently monitored to ensure safety and efficiency.
-There are many ways a landfill might collect gas but a popular way of doing of doing so can be seen in figure 2.
+There are many ways a landfill might collect gas but a popular way of doing so can be seen in figure 2.

 Figure 2 Source: EPA.gov